Technical Analysis is essential for investment success.

 In good economic times, these same types of stocks will be dumped and technology stocks unrelated to precious metals will become the next explosive sector.

-Pay attention to Stock Market Charts
+Pay attention to Stock Market Charts in relation to Market Fundamentals

 You want to keep an eye on the entire stock market price and trading action.
 If the economy is picking up, or slowing down, this will be reflected in the stock market charts.